tamara-topalov/Heat-equation/README.md

-Parallel heat equation in CUDA
+## Parallel heat equation in CUDA

-Group project for Concurrent and Distributed Computing course
+Group project for the Concurrent and Distributed Computing course at Ecole Polytechnique. <br>

+We use the finite differences method to solve the heat equation in 2D numerically.
+Computations are performed on a GPU, using the CUDA framework.
+See the project description for more details.

-Milan Stankovic, Ena Stefic, Tamara Topalov
+By Milan Stankovic, Ena Stefic, and Tamara Topalov.